 - 4) Braun Series 7 760cc-4 Electric Foil Shaver

-- 5) Philips S9721/84 Norelco Electric Shaver
+- 5) Philips S9721/84 Norelco Electric Shaver – Best For Sensitive Skin

-- 6) Cooltec CT5CC Electric Shaver
+- 6) Cooltec CT5cc Electric Shaver – Best Budget

 - 7) Braun Ls 5160 Silk & Soft Bodyshave – Best For Women

-- 8) Panasonic ES2216PC Electric Shaver For Women
+- 8) Panasonic ES2216PC – Best For Women

 Not only do we do reviews on electric shavers, but we also write articles to help you distinguish which replacement blades are compatible with your current electric shaver.
-And to top it all off, we do research on the top electric shavers.
+And to top it all off, we research the top electric shavers.

-This typically includes the noise level of the shaver, how often the blades need to be replaced, the ease of cleaning the shaver, how long the shaver tends to last, whether or not it has a warranty and how long the warranty is, and of course, the closeness of the shave that the electric shaver provides.
+This typically includes the noise level of the shaver, how often the blades need to be replaced, the ease of cleaning the shaver, how long the shaver tends to last, whether or not it has a warranty and how long the security is, and of course, the closeness of the shave that the electric shaver provides.

-1) Braun 799cc-6 Electric Foil Shaver – Best Overall
+1) Braun 799cc-6 Electric Foil Shaver – Best for Men

 The Braun 799cc is probably the best shaver the company has produced yet.
 Considering their long history of excellent products, that’s quite a statement.
 But it’s not hard to provide some compelling reasons to believe it.